-One of the core strengths of the HubSpot CRM is that every interaction with a lead is curated in a single place: the contact record.
+One of the core HubSpot Sales Starter or above is that every interaction with a lead is curated in a single place: the contact record.
 When you set up your HubSpot calendar, it will automatically attach booked Meetings to the associated contact and you’ll be able to see that interaction on their timeline of activities.

 Report on Meetings.